sirlordt/run_build_dev_env/README.md

 - `--container-name NAME`: Set the container name (default: cpp_dev_env)
 - `--remove-old-container`: Force remove the old container if it exists with the same name
 - `--clean-container-home`: Remove all files from container shared with host
-- No options: Set up the C++ development environment
+- No options: Set up the C++ development environment with Docker support

+## ChangeLog

+A [ChangeLog.md](ChangeLog.md) file is maintained to track changes to the project.
+Check it for details about the latest updates and improvements.

 ## Using the Wrapper Script